 So what I learned is this was my error – I know better than to paint white over stain without priming first.
 So lesson learned.
-If you are painting a light color over any amount of previous stain and plan to use the topcoat, use a primer.
+If you are painting a light color over any amount of the previous stain and plan to use the top coat, use a primer.

 So how much do you need?

 Per Fusion’s website, a pint covers about 75 square feet.
 Since I was painting a full-size loft bed with steps and drawers, I used almost two pints of white and about 3/4 of a pint of blue.
 If you’re doing a dresser or another smaller project, one pint will be more than plenty.